jameswyngaarden/istart-sharedreward/README.md

 ## Acknowledgments
-This work was supported, in part, by grants from the National Institutes of Health (R21-MH113917 and R03-DA046733 to DVS and R15-MH122927 to DSF) and a Pilot Grant from the Scientific Research Network on Decision Neuroscience and Aging [to DVS; Subaward of NIH R24-AG054355 (PI Gregory Samanez-Larkin)].
-We thank Victoria Kelly, Nicole Henninger, Dennis Desalme, Ben Muzekari, Isaac Levy, Gemma Goldstein, and Srikar Katta for assistance with participant recruitment and data collection, and Jeffrey Dennison for assistance with data processing.
+This work was supported, in part, by grants from the National Institutes of Health (R03-DA046733 to DVS and R15-MH122927 to DSF).
 DVS was a Research Fellow of the Public Policy Lab at Temple University during the preparation of the manuscript (2019-2020 academic year).

 [openneuro]: https://openneuro.org/